 A calibration transfer standard (CTS), ethylene standard, and nitrogen zero gas were analyzed before and after each test run.
-Analyte spiking, of each engine, with acetaldehyde, sulfur hexafluoride, and sulfur dioxide was performed to verify the ability of the sampling system to quantitatively deliver a sample containing the compound of interest from the base of the probe to the FTIR.
+Analyte spiking, of the engine, with acetaldehyde and sulfur hexafluoride was performed to verify the ability of the sampling system to quantitatively deliver a sample containing the compound of interest from the base of the probe to the FTIR.
 Data was collected at 0.5 cm-1 resolution.
 Instrument response was recorded using MG2000 data acquisition software.

-Appendix 4 provides HCOH and SO2 calculation sheets.
+Appendix 4 provides HCOH calculation sheets.
 Moisture content data is provided in the flowrate calculations presented in Appendix 3.
-Raw instrument response data for the FTIR analyzer is provided in Appendix 5.
+Raw instrument response data for the FTIR analyzer is provided in Appendix 6.